 Saline implants are filled with sterile salt water.
 Should the implant break, a saline implant will quickly deflate.
-Silicone implants however, will maintain their shape (not collapse) following a tear in the shell.
+Silicone implants, however, will maintain their shape (not collapse) following a tear in the shell.
 Some individuals also prefer silicone implants because the gel will feel more like a natural breast.

-Saline Implants Benefits:
+Saline Implant Benefits:

 - Less expensive

-- Can be filled after insertion so incisions are smaller
+- Can be filled after insertion, so incisions are smaller

 Silicone (Gel) Implant Benefits:

-- Look and feel more natural because they are made with a high cohesive gel designed to hold its form and are less likely to ripple
+- Look and feel more natural because they are made with a high cohesive gel designed to hold its form

 - Often a better choice for women with small natural breasts